wyfo/apischema/docs/conversions.md

 All serializers are naturally inherited.
 In fact, with a conversion function `(Source) -> Target`, you can always pass a subtype of `Source` and get a `Target` in return.

-Moreover, when serializer is a method (and no `param` is passed to `serializer`, overriding this method in a subclass will override the inherited serializer.
+Moreover, when serializer is a method, overriding this method in a subclass will override the inherited serializer.

 ```python
 {!serializer_inheritance.py!}